-If you create a table from your database,
+If you format your data as a table

 you can easily apply table style formatting and access a variety of other table